Thursday, October 20th, 2022, 7-8:30pm ET

 During the coming year panel discussions among HR73 classmates who have worked towards environmental conservation and in related fields, along with current Harvard faculty, will explore the background, merits, and feasibility of “Half-Earth.”
 These conversations will lead, we hope, to collective action and to exciting activities at our 50th Reunion.

 ClassACT HR73 invites everyone to register below for the initial Zoom Forum, which aims to scope the challenges we face in the protection of Nature.
-We are proud to announce that this Forum will feature five classmates: moderators Jesse Ausubel (oceans) and John Kress (tropical forests), plus Brot Coburn (mountains), Sharon Tisher (rivers), and Deane Wang (temperate ecosystems).
+We are proud to announce that this Forum will feature five classmates: moderators Jesse Ausubel (oceans) and John Kress (tropical forests), plus Brot Coburn (mountains), Sharon Tisher (climate change policy), and Deane Wang (temperate ecosystems).
 We hope you can participate.

 OUR MODERATOR AND PANELISTS